-No matter how many other ingredients or spices added are removed, mayonnaise has remained the binding agent throughout the years.
+No matter how many other ingredients or spices added are removed, mayonnaise has remained the binding agent.

 The “salade Russe” is also called Olivier Salad.

 Olivier salad is a traditional salad dish in Russian cuisine, which is also popular in many other European countries, Iran, Israel, Mongolia, and South American countries like Argentina, Brazil, and Uruguay.

-In modern recipes, it is usually made with diced boiled potatoes, carrots, dill pickles, green peas, eggs, diced boiled chicken (or sometimes ham or bologna sausage) and is dressed with mayonnaise.
+In modern recipes, it is usually made with diced boiled potatoes, carrots, dill pickles, green peas, eggs, and diced boiled chicken (or sometimes ham or bologna sausage) and is dressed with mayonnaise.

 The dish is Russian salad, although this term can connote Vinaigrette.
 Another variation called Stolichny salad exists and is also popular in culture.
 You can certainly read more about it at https://en.wikipedia.org/wiki/Olivier_salad or http://fr.wikipedia.org/wiki/Salade_russe.
 The history is quite interesting.
 I invite you to read more about it before making the recipe.